directus/n8n-nodes-directus/README.md

 #### Common Issues

 1. **n8n not starting**:
-   - Ensure Node.js 20+ is installed
+   - Ensure Node.js 22+ is installed
-   - Run `npm install` to install dependencies
+   - Run `pnpm install` to install dependencies
    - Check if port 5678 is available

 2. **Node not appearing in n8n**:
-   - Run `npm run build` first
+   - Run `pnpm build` first
-   - Restart `npm run dev:n8n`
+   - Restart `pnpm dev:n8n`
    - Check the terminal for any error messages

 3. **Webhook not triggering**: